christiang7/ToText/wget-download-firefox.md

-* ☑ Download a complete single page with wget
+- [X] Download a complete single page with wget

 <https://pyronaur.com/download-a-complete-single-page-with-wget/>

-* ☑ Export Cookies – Get this Extension for 🦊 Firefox (en-US)
+- [X] Export Cookies – Get this Extension for 🦊 Firefox (en-US)

 <https://addons.mozilla.org/en-US/firefox/addon/export-cookies-txt/>

-* ☑ How do I use Wget to download all images into a single folder, from a URL? - Stack Overflow
+- [X] How do I use Wget to download all images into a single folder, from a URL? - Stack Overflow

 <https://stackoverflow.com/questions/4602153/how-do-i-use-wget-to-download-all-images-into-a-single-folder-from-a-url>